mijuual/customer-review-analysis/README.md

 ## Objectives

 - Scrape user reviews from Google Play Store for selected banking apps.

 - Preprocess and clean review data.

+- Perform sentiment and thematic analysis to uncover user satisfaction drivers and pain points.

-- Standardize and store structured review data for further analysis.
+- Standardize and store structured review data for further analysis and reporting.
 ---

 ##  Methodology